Memory Ownership and Smart Pointers

 Updated

 In our previous lessons, we've primarily worked with stack memory.
 Stack memory is straightforward and efficient, automatically managing the lifecycle of our variables.
-However, it comes with limitations:
+We introduced stack memory briefly earlier in the course:

 3. Size constraints: The stack size is usually much smaller than the heap, limiting the amount of data we can store.